World stocks near record high, U.S. bond yields near 1-month low

-In Asia, the MSCI’s broadest index of Asia-Pacific shares outside Japan ticked down 0.15% and Japan’s Nikkei average shed 0.25%.
+European stocks are expected to open almost flat, with Euro Stoxx futures up 0.1% and Britain's FTSE futures down 0.1% in early trade.
+In Asia, the MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) ticked down 0.20% and Japan's Nikkei average (.N225) shed 0.28%.

-On Wall Street on Tuesday, the S&P500 was steady and near its record high as investors looked to Thursday’s inflation data.
+On Wall Street on Tuesday, the S&P500 (.SPX) was steady and near its record high.

-The 10-year U.S. debt yield, on the other hand, fell to 1.513%, its lowest level in a month, and down a quarter of a percentage point from a 14-month peak of 1.776% hit in March.
-It last stood at 1.533%, almost flat so far on Wednesday.

 "As the recovery in the job market is contained, any discussion at the Fed on tapering is unlikely to gain momentum, even if it starts soon," said Naokazu Koshimizu, senior rates strategist at Nomura Securities.